Houston's Line of Duty Firefighters

 th HFD Line of Duty Death

-Entered the Fire Department: September 21, 1895
+Entered the HFD: September 21, 1895

 Assignment: First Assistant Chief-Central Fire Station